 Bearish Japanese Candlestick (Closes lower than it’s open)

 A reversal pattern is one that indicates possible change in trend direction.
 Market trend must be bearish leading into the bullish reversal formation.

-Long White Body, Hammer, Inverted Hammer, Bullish Belt Hold, Bullish Engulfing Pattern, Bullish Harami, Bullish Harami Cross, Piercing Line, Bullish Doji Star, Evening Doji Star, Bullish Meeting Lines, Three White Soldiers, Morning Star, Morning Doji Star, Bullish Abandoned Baby, Bullish Tri Star, Bullish Breakaway, Bullish Three Inside Up, Bullish Three Outside Up, Bearish Three Outside Down, Bullish Kicking, Unique Three Rivers Bottom, Three Stars in the South, Concealing Baby Swallow, Bullish Stick Sandwich, Homing Pidgeon, Ladder Bottom, Matching Low, Marubozu
+Long White Body, Hammer, Bullish Engulfing Pattern, Bullish Harami, Bullish Harami Cross, Piercing Line, Bullish Doji Star, Evening Doji Star, Bullish Meeting Lines, Three White Soldiers, Morning Star, Morning Doji Star, Bullish Abandoned Baby, Bullish Tri Star, Bullish Breakaway, Bullish Three Inside Up, Bullish Three Outside Up, Bearish Three Outside Down, Bullish Kicking, Three Stars in the South, Concealing Baby Swallow, Bullish Stick Sandwich, Homing Pidgeon, Ladder Bottom, Marubozu

 Bullish Continuation Candlestick Patterns